ulixee/platform/cli/docs/Overview/Deployment.md

 #### Deploying {#deploying}

-You can copy `.dbx` files into the configured [`Databox Storage`](/docs/databox/overview/configuration#storage) directory of your server before boot-up, and the server will automatically unpack and install them.
+You can copy `.dbx` files into the configured [`Databox Storage`](/docs/databox/overview/configuration#storage) directory of your Miner before boot-up, and the Miner will automatically unpack and install them.

 NOTE: If you want to configure all your `.dbx` files to be output to the same directory, you can use the `outDir` option of the build command.